apache/druid/docs/querying/sql.md

 `sqlTypesHeader` at once.
 Both parameters require that `header` is also set.

-To aid in building clients that are compatible with older Druid versions, Druid returns the HTTP header `X-Druid-SQL-Header-Included: yes` if `header` was set to true and if the version of Druid you are talking to understands the `typesHeader` and `sqlTypesHeader` parameters.
-This happens even if you do not set `typesHeader` or `sqlTypesHeader`.
+To aid in building clients that are compatible with older Druid versions, Druid returns the HTTP header `X-Druid-SQL-Header-Included: yes` if `header` was set to true and if the version of Druid the client is connected to understands the `typesHeader` and `sqlTypesHeader` parameters.
+This HTTP response header is present irrespective of whether `typesHeader` or `sqlTypesHeader` are set or not.

 Druid returns the SQL query identifier in the `X-Druid-SQL-Query-Id` HTTP header.
 This query id will be assigned the value of `sqlQueryId` from the [connection context parameters](#connection-context)